ppy/osu-wiki/news/2020-06-26-mappers-report-May-June.md

 ## <a id="mappers-showcase"></a>Mappers' Showcase

-The Mappers' Showcase parades lesser-known mappers from every game mode.
-Since we bundled two issues in one post, this month will feature two game modes.
+The Mappers' Showcase presents lesser-known mappers from every game mode.
+Since we bundled two issues in one post, this month we will feature two game modes.
 Thanks to [Jemzuu](https://osu.ppy.sh/users/7890134) for the osu!catch selections and [Scotty](https://osu.ppy.sh/users/11085809) & [Unpredictable](https://osu.ppy.sh/users/7560872) for the osu!mania selections!

 ### Phob (osu!catch)